 INTRODUCTION

-Whether it’s group of Boomers or Millennials, one can’t count all of the members of age group as of same mental and intellectual level.
-There is always capacity of variations in such groups and these capabilities vary from region to region too.
-When it comes to the potential of using technology, there is surely a big difference between western and eastern world( especially in sub-continent).
-People in our region feel obstructed in using smart devices for multiple reasons.
-This is even more common in elderly people.
+None can deny the fact that capabilities of individuals vary from person to person for different reasons, like personal intellect and demography.
+This difference gets much bigger when it comes to use of technology.

 Statistics reveal that about 93% of Millennials own a smartphone.
 This is such a percentage when only 76% of Generation X(age 30 or above) are smartphone users.
-It means about 17% Millennials are those who have been using Smartphone while their parents are totally unaware of what they are doing and whey they can possibly do on their phones.
+It means about 17% Millennials are those who have been using Smartphone while their parents are totally unaware of what they are doing and can possibly do on their phones.

-And if we talk about the rest of the population of Millennials, very few of them are being monitored by their parents.
 According to research conducted by the Pew Research Center, 61% of parents of teens visualize what websites their children visit.
 These are the statistics that are made about the Western world.
 Asian countries especially the sub-continent is far behind this level.
 Only 12% of Pakistanis with age 30-41 are using smartphones.
-And certainly, the very little number is using Parental Control Apps which in turn has a drastic impact on the teens.
+And certainly, very little number is using Parental Control Apps.

 Apart from monitoring, another important issue is that parents are unable to restrict their children for excessive use of such technologies.
-They find it hard to implement restrictions through applications which is a sort of usability issue.
+They find it hard to implement restrictions through applications that seems to be usability issue.
 We have conducted an examination to find out what are the issues that are encountered by them while using the app providing Parental Control.

 We have chosen the ‘Norton Family’ app for the research which is listed among the top 10 Parental Control Apps.
 It is designed to let the kids explore web or internet world more safely.
 The app checks the child’s devices in the light of rules defined by the parents.